jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 1.4 What is Node.js?

-Node.js, sometimes referred to as ***node*** is a server side system for writing highly scalable network applications.
+Node.js, sometimes referred to as just ***node***, is a server side system for writing highly scalable network applications.
 It is commonly used to construct web servers.
-It is an event-driven system running on a single thread which differs from most web servers which are thread based.
+It is an event-driven system running on a single thread which differs from most web servers which are primarily thread based.

-Node.js runtime is built on top of the v8 JavaScript engine, the libuv platform abstraction layer, and the node.js core library.
+The Node.js runtime is built on top of the v8 JavaScript engine, the libuv platform abstraction layer and the node.js core library.
 It was created by Ryan Dahl in 2009 at Joyent, a software and services company based in San Fransisco, CA. It is currently maintained by Joyent and an active and passionate community of developers.
 It implements a handful of specifications defined by CommonJS such as Modules 1.0 [1].

 ***Figure 1.3 - An example of JavaScript written in a Node.js application***